BillHertzing/BlazorExamples/Demos/Demo01/ConsoleApp/Documentation/Details.md

-# The ServiceStack (SS) ConsoleApp.exe Project/program
+# The ServiceStack (SS) ConsoleApp.exe Project / Assembly / executable program
 A simple Console program the implements the ServiceStack console host for two endpoints, plus the sauce needed to make ServiceStack deliver the static files that make up the GUI.

 # The REST endpoints